RocketChat/Rocket.Chat/README.md

 So if you'd like to be part of the project, please check out the [roadmap](https://github.com/RocketChat/Rocket.Chat/milestones) and [issues](https://github.com/RocketChat/Rocket.Chat/issues) to see if there's anything you can help with.

+### Translations

+We are experimenting [transifex](https://www.transifex.com/organization/rocketchat/dashboard/rocketchat).
+If you want to help, try it out, let us know and please give us some feedback about the experience.

 ### Community

 Join the the converation at [Twitter](http://twitter.com/RocketChatApp), [Facebook](https://www.facebook.com/RocketChatApp) or [Google Plus](https://plus.google.com/+RocketChatApp)